 - CNMI became a territory in 1978 and its Medicaid program was established in 1979.
 It is a 100% fee-for-service delivery system with one hospital servicing the territory.
-There are no deductibles or co-payments under the CNMI Medicaid program and the territory does not administer a Medicare Part D Plan.
-Instead, the Medicaid program receives an additional grant through the Enhanced Allotment Plan (EAP) which must be utilized solely for the distribution of Part D medications to dual-eligible or low-income Medicare eligible individuals.
+There are no deductibles or co-payments under the CNMI Medicaid program.
+Unlike states, CNMI residents are not eligible for Medicaid Part D low-income subsidies; instead the Medicaid program receives an additional grant through the Enhanced Allotment Plan (EAP) which must be utilized solely for the distribution of Part D medications to dual-eligible or low-income Medicare eligible individuals.

-- Unlike the 50 states and the District of Columbia, where the federal government will match all Medicaid expenditures at the appropriate federal matching assistance percentage (FMAP) rate for that state, in CNMI, the FMAP is applied until the Medicaid ceiling funds and the Affordable Care Act available funds are exhausted.
-The statutory FMAP local matching rate increased from 50%/ 50% to 55% federal /45% local, effective July 1, 2011.
-From January 1, 2014 to December 31, 2015 there is a temporary 2.2% FMAP increase for all Medicaid enrollees, bringing CNMI’s FMAP to 57.2%.
+- Unlike the 50 states and the District of Columbia, where the federal government will match all Medicaid expenditures at the appropriate federal matching assistance percentage (FMAP) rate for that state, in CNMI the FMAP is applied until the Medicaid ceiling funds and any other specified federal funds are exhausted.
+The statutory FMAP rate increased to 55%, effective July 1, 2011.
+Starting in January 2014 Congress has temporarily increased the FMAP along with federal funding, bringing CNMI’s FMAP to 83% for federal fiscal year 2021.

-CNMI was awarded $9,118,974 million for its Medicaid program in lieu of establishing a health marketplace.
-CNMI must exhaust its Affordable Care Act (Section 2005) allotment prior to using these funds.
+CNMI was awarded $9.1 million for its Medicaid program in lieu of establishing a health marketplace.
+CNMI exhausted these funds as of March 2019.

 Medicaid and CHIP Standard Monthly Income Eligibility Levels

 Medicaid operates differently in CNMI than in the states.
 The territory is the only U.S. jurisdiction to participate in the Supplemental Security Income (SSI) program and Medicaid eligibility is based on SSI requirements.
 All individuals receiving SSI cash payments are eligible for Medicaid simply by filing an application.
 CNMI Medicaid also covers anyone else who meets or can spend-down to meet 150% of the income and resource standards for SSI, with the standard exemptions and deductions.
-CNMI does pays Medicare premiums (i.e., buy-in) for dually eligible individuals.
+CNMI does pay Medicare premiums (i.e., buy-in) for dually eligible individuals.
 CNMI does not have a TANF program.

 Monthly Medicaid and CHIP Enrollment Data